josStorer/chatGPTBox/README.md

 - This extension does **not** collect your data.
 You can verify it by conducting a global search for `fetch(` and `XMLHttpRequest(` in the code to find all network request calls.
 The amount of code is not much, so it's easy to do that.

+- This tool will not transmit any data to ChatGPT unless you explicitly ask it to.
+By default, the extension must be activated manually.
+It will only send a request to ChatGPT if you specifically click "Ask ChatGPT" or trigger the selection floating tools — and this is applicable only when you're using GPT API modes. (issue #407)

 - You can set a free reverse proxy in the Advanced setting to bypass cloudflare: https://github.com/transitive-bullshit/chatgpt-api#reverse-proxy

 - Offline/Self-hosted model (RWKV, llama.cpp, ChatGLM) is now supported, See https://github.com/josStorer/selfhostedAI